 Adaptation: Building Resilience in the Global Climate Emergency

-Select which video you like to watch by clicking the three lines in the top right corner of video above
+Watch the conference: Select which panel you like to watch by clicking the three lines in the top right corner of video below

 It is abundantly clear that the climate is changing with profound impacts on our environment, economy, society and our security.
 The main cause is human activity, primarily as a result of two centuries of greenhouse gas emissions from the production and consumption of fossil fuels.
 It will take a generation or more to transition fully to a non-fossil fuel world.
 As a result, future impacts are inevitable and will continue until, and even after, the world achieves net-zero emissions and re-balances the carbon cycle.
 The inescapable conclusion is that adaptation, primarily through enhanced resilience, is imperative if we and the environment on which we depend are to survive.